jagthedrummer/going_serverless/going_serverless.md

 * Fastest cold start

-* Each function has a seperate lifecycle
+* Each function has a separate lifecycle

 ---